mvadari/xrpl-docs/Permissioned DEX XLS.md

 ### A.4: Why do you need a domain?
 Why not just indicate what credentials you accept on the offer itself?

+### A.5: Can a domain owner also be a credential issuer or token issuer?

+Yes.

 ## Appendix B: Alternate Designs